 IMPORTANT NOTE: Subject to prior booking and staff availabilty, we may be able to operate this tour to fit in with flight/ferry arrival and

 (10 - 20 mins walk from Oban accommodation, Halfmoon Bay)

 track, relatively easy, undulating with steps, mainly boardwalk,

 some mud and beach.

 taxi, hot drinks and some refreshments

-If you are only one or two persons, please note that other clients/agents
+If you are only one or two persons, check to see if we have achieved minimum numbers

 coastal scenery and history - take a boat along Stewart Island's

 north east coast to Port William.
 Enjoy a coastal walk in Rakiura